zcanter/aframe-scatterplot/DRAGDROP.md

 # VR-enabled Drag and Drop JSON Data Visualizer
 Utilizing the [a-scatterplot] A-Frame component this project makes a quick visualzation of JSON data.
+See it [here].

 - introduction